 Add ScalaWebTest to your SBT project

-If you want to manage the most important transitive dependencies of ScalaWebTest, you might configure it as follows.
-Especially selenium-java and htmlunit-driver should align.
+If you want to manage the most important transitive dependencies of ScalaWebTest, you might configure it as follows (replace "it" with "test", if you do not make use of the IntegrationTest configuration.
+Especially selenium-java and htmlunit-driver have to align with each other.

 Add ScalaWebTest to your maven project